 When I got married, I had no idea that fake flowers could look real, so I didn’t spend a second thinking about the (now obvious in retrospect) idea that I could use silk flowers for my wedding and have them look good.
 Obviously, it was real or bust.
 And that’s fine, if you have a pro florist managing your wedding flowers, or, you know, you have any history at all of being able to keep plants alive.
-But I had neither of those things, but the blind optimism of being 22, and having read about doing your own wedding flowers on the internet.
+But I had neither of those things, and having read about doing your own wedding flowers on the internet.
 (And sadly, never having read about how bonkers good silk flowers can look, #whoopsy.)

 Here are some fun flower facts that someone doing their own wedding flowers should probably have on lock (I had none of them on lock).
 First, you need to understand how big flowers are in real life (weirdly, the Internet is not great at floral scale).
 Ranunculus and peonies might look similar online, but they are not the same.
 In fact, ranunculus are the teacup to peonies’ dinner plate, but again, I didn’t really bother to find that out.
 Then you need a plan for when your flowers arrive that isn’t “I don’t know… aren’t you supposed to put them in a fridge or something?”
 (Spoiler alert: no, no you are not.)
 And once all that is accounted for, you better hope you picked the kind of flowers that can survive a slight mauling in the hands of non-professional floral arrangers, and again, ranunculus are not that flower.

 In hindsight, I was the perfect candidate for silk flowers.
 But snobby old me used to scoff at the idea.
 Having only ever encountered the dollar store version, I thought they were gauche (which is a lot coming from me).
 But after we hired our Studio Coordinator and in-house florist, Chelsea, and started working with fake flowers for our own APW content, I’m officially a convert.